gmofishsauce/v6502demo/README.md

 Additional processing was done a custom tool written in Golang, `mkmd`.
 The source code for this tool is found in the tools/ subdirectory.
-I am the sole author of the mkmd tools and its GPLv3 licensed.
+I am the sole author of the mkmd tool and it is GPLv3 licensed.

 ## High level recovery steps